bugsnag/bugsnag-ruby/README.md

 config.app_type = "resque"
 ```

+This is usually used to represent if you are running in a Rails server, Sidekiq job or
+Rake task for example.
+Bugsnag will automatically detect most application types for you.

 ###send_environment

-Hides or shows the "Environment" tab on the website.
-Hidden by default.
+Bugsnag can transmit your rack environment to help diagnose issues.
+This environment
+can sometimes contain private information so Bugsnag does not transmit by default.
 To
-enable it, set the `send_environment` option to `true`.
+send your rack environment, set the `send_environment` option to `true`.

 ```ruby
 config.send_environment = true
 ```

-This is usually used to represent if you are running in a Rails server, Sidekiq job or
-Rake task for example.
-Bugsnag will automatically detect most application types for you.

 Bugsnag Middleware
 ------------------